Under the Lens, Into the Known: Over the Garden Wall

 Over the garden wall.’

 Anyone familiar with Beatrix Potter may see the resemblance between her illustrations and the animals of Chapter 3’s School Town Follies.
 Lullaby in Frogland, too, pays homage to the game art of the McLaughlin Brothers’ Frog Pond.
-Betty Boop and the Tavern Keeper, Oz and Cloud City, the Black Cat Dance music cover and the depictions of the Pottsville skeletons…the list goes on.
+Betty Boop and the Tavern Keeper, Oz and Cloud City, the Black Cat Dance music cover and the Pottsville skeletons…the list goes on.

-The infantility of these half-recollections speaks to the motifs of children’s literature – but it also warns against the snare of nostalgia.
+The infantility of these half-recollections speaks to the motifs of children’s literature – but it also warns against the snare that is nostalgia.
 To fall into a place somewhere between reality and memory, and become lost.
 Unable to leave until one faces reality, surpasses the fables, and accepts the world for what it is, as Wirt – ‘The Pilgrim’ – does.

 Harrison Whittle.